jatinchowdhury18/RTNeural/README.md

 Contributions to this project are most welcome!
 Currently, there is considerable need for the following improvements:
-- Support for convolution layers
+- Better implementation of convolutional layers:
-- Support for LSTMs
+  - Faster implementations for Eigen and XSimd
+  - Implement more options (grouping, stride, etc...)
+  - Implement COnv2D
 - Support for exporting/loading PyTorch models
 - More robust support for exporting/loading Tensorflow models
 - Support for more activation layers